launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

 </p>

 #### 3.5.2 Create the ECS Platform service
 We are now going to create the ECS platform properties repository.
+This service is the ECS cluster that the java application will deploy too.

-Replace the path in the `--in-file` argument to the absolute path of the `.launch_config` file saved in the previous section.
+- Replace the path in the `--in-file` argument to the absolute path of the `.launch_config` file saved in the previous section.
+- We are going to use the `--name` of `launch-demo-ecs-platform` in this demo, but you can name it what ever you want.

 ```
 $ launch service create --name launch-demo-ecs-platform --in-file /workspaces/workplace/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/example_files/platform/.launch_config
 ```